 Many of us today rue the general decline in musical culture and literacy.
 In a small way we believe we are reversing that trend with this online virtual journal and blog.
-If you have looked in the Boston Globe or Boston Phoenix calendars for guidance on what concert to attend, or looked in those papers for a review of a concert you have attended, you will no doubt share our frustration.
+If you have looked in the Boston Globe or the late Boston Phoenix calendars for guidance on what concert to attend, or looked in those papers for a review of a concert you have attended, you will no doubt share our frustration.
 Although what coverage there is in these papers is estimable, there is not enough of it.
 Due to limitations of staff and ink, probably fewer than 10 percent of the area’s concerts are reviewed and probably fewer than one half are listed.

 Our aim with The Boston Musical Intelligencer is to list every classical music concert in greater Boston (within Route 128) for the regular season, and in summer to expand coverage to include venues throughout New England.
 We also review as many concerts as possible, especially those our editors deem most unjustly neglected by the print media.
 Our reviewers are drawn from Boston’s most distinguished musicians, composers, music academics and musically literate listeners.
 Reviews and articles are professionally edited before publication.
 We invite participation from readers in our moderated but un-edited comment area.

 Since its founding in 1837, The Harvard Musical Association has sought to advance the intellectual-musical life in the city.
 Among the Association’s accomplishments are the first professional chamber music series, the erection of the great Boston Music Hall, and the formation of the orchestra which ultimately gave rise to the Boston Symphony.
 HMA for many years also subsidized the most learned and influential periodical on classical music in the history of the U.S.—Dwight’s Journal of Music, which was issued from 1852 to 1881.
 Nothing quite like it has been in print since then.

 F. Lee Eiseman, publisher and sole proprietor